 As admins, it’s our job to train our executives on how to best leverage our skills and abilities.
-You have to take action and teach him what you want him to know.
-Don’t wait for him to ask.
+You have to take action and teach them what you want them to know.
+Don’t wait for them to ask.

 If you want to teach your executive how to put all of your admin skills to use, give some of these tips a try.